Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: Modeling third-body and radiation-reaction effects

 This gives us a dimensionless small parameter $\epkl$ to work with when we model the perturbation from the third body.

 There are three approximations we will make regarding the quadrupole perturbation.
 First, we will average over the inner and outer orbits, where the latter amounts to considering the third body to be smeared over its orbit.
 The inner orbit averaging is justified by~\cref{eqn:epkl_def}, and requiring $P_{\text{orb, out}} \ll P_{\text{KL}} $ justifies the outer orbit averaging.
-Second, we assume that the outer orbit is circular, which means that the `Eccentric KL'~\cite{smadar_review} effect is absent in our model.
+Second, we assume that the outer orbit is circular, which means that the ``eccentric KL"~\cite{smadar_review} effect is absent in our model.
 Third, we assume that the orbit is stationary, meaning that the mutual torquing between the inner and outer orbits does not budge the latter.
 We can assume this provided the ratio $L_{\text{in}}/L_{\text{out}}$ is small, implying that

-As one can check by looking at the complete set of orbital equations at quadrupole order~\cite{Will:2017vjc}, the variation of the outer orbit, relative to the inner orbit, is precisely the factor $L_{\text{in}}/L_{\text{out}}$ we just computed.
+As one can check by looking at the complete set of orbital equations at quadrupole-order~\cite{Will:2017vjc}, the variation of the outer orbit, relative to the inner orbit, is precisely the factor $L_{\text{in}}/L_{\text{out}}$ we just computed.
 To LO in $m/m_3$ and in $a/R$, this condition becomes

 Since we are interested in systems where $m_3 \gg m$ and when $R \gg a$, this condition is guaranteed to be satisfied.
-In passing, note that the requirement above can be satisfied either by requiring $m_3/m \ll 1$ and $a/R \ll 1$, or by requiring that $\eta \ll 1$, the latter of which leads to the classic `Test-Particle KL' effect~\cite{smadar_review}.
+In passing, note that the requirement above can be satisfied either by requiring $m/m_3 \ll 1$ and $a/R \ll 1$, or by requiring that $\eta \ll 1$, the latter of which leads to the classic ``test-particle KL" effect~\cite{smadar_review}.
 Here, however, we will keep $\eta \sim 1/4$, since we are considering comparable-mass binaries.

 Before proceeding, let us make one final observation.
 In order to find the cumulative effect of the KL oscillations on the GW phase, we must require that during the observing time period $P_{\text{obs}}$ there are sufficient number of KL cycles.
 In other words, we must require that $P_{\text{KL}} \ll P_{\text{obs}}$.